hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

     * `expose_headers` - Set of headers in the response that customers are able to access from their applications.
     * `max_age_seconds` The time in seconds that browser can cache the response for a preflight request.
 * `hosted_zone_id` - The [Route 53 Hosted Zone ID](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_website_region_endpoints) for this bucket's region.
+* `lifecycle_rule` - A configuration of [object lifecycle management](http://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html).
+    * `id` - Unique identifier for the rule.
+    * `prefix` - Object key prefix identifying one or more objects to which the rule applies.
+    * `tags` - Object tags key and value.
+    * `enabled` - Lifecycle rule status.
+    * `abort_incomplete_multipart_upload_days` - Number of days after initiating a multipart upload when the multipart upload must be completed.
+    * `expiration` - The expiration for the lifecycle of the object in the form of date, days and, whether the object has a delete marker.
+        * `date` - Indicates at what date the object is to be moved or deleted.
+        * `days` - Indicates the lifetime, in days, of the objects that are subject to the rule.
+The value must be a non-zero positive integer.
+        * `expired_object_delete_marker` - Indicates whether Amazon S3 will remove a delete marker with no noncurrent versions.
+    * `transition` - Specifies when an Amazon S3 object transitions to a specified storage class.
+        * `date` - The date after which you want the corresponding action to take effect.
+        * `days` - The number of days after object creation when the specific rule action takes effect.
+        * `storage_class` - The Amazon S3 [storage class](https://docs.aws.amazon.com/AmazonS3/latest/API/API_Transition.html#AmazonS3-Type-Transition-StorageClass) an object will transition to.
+    * `noncurrent_version_expiration` - When noncurrent object versions expire.
+        * `days` - The number of days noncurrent object versions expire.
+    * `noncurrent_version_transition` - When noncurrent object versions transition.
+        * `days` - The number of days noncurrent object versions transition.
+        * `storage_class` - The Amazon S3 [storage class](https://docs.aws.amazon.com/AmazonS3/latest/API/API_Transition.html#AmazonS3-Type-Transition-StorageClass) an object will transition to.
 * `logging` - The [logging parameters](https://docs.aws.amazon.com/AmazonS3/latest/UG/ManagingBucketLogging.html) for the bucket.
     * `target_bucket` - The name of the bucket that receives the log objects.
     * `target_prefix` - The prefix for all log object keys/